 Learn from supportive faculty mentors who will challenge and inspire you to become a leader in education.

 Who should apply?

-Outstanding students who rank in the top 15 percent of their high school class, have a GPA of at least 3.7, and have a combined critical reading, math and writing SAT score of 1850 (ACT 28) or higher should consider applying.
+Outstanding students who have a GPA of at least 3.7, and have a combined critical reading, math and writing SAT score of 1900 (ACT 28) or higher should consider applying.
 Twenty Teaching Fellows will be selected annually.

 Note: Music education majors must also complete a department audition in conjunction with their admission to Elon.